Siege of Detroit: Casualties and losses

-The British artillery bombardment resulted in the deaths of seven American soldiers, including Lieutenant Porter Hanks, the former commander of Fort Mackinac who was awaiting court-martial.
-Hull and 582 regulars were sent to Quebec as prisoners of war, while the militia, numbering 1,606, were paroled and escorted home.
+The British artillery bombardment killed seven American regulars, including Lieutenant Porter Hanks, the former commander of Fort Mackinac who was awaiting court-martial.
+Hull and 582 regulars were sent to Quebec as prisoners of war, while the 1,606 militiamen captured by the British were paroled and escorted home.
 Hull was later exchanged, but faced court-martial in January 1814, charged with treason, cowardice and neglect of duty.
 He is reported to have said: "I have done what my conscience directed — I have saved Detroit and the Territory from the horrors of an Indian massacre."
-Hull was found guilty and sentenced to death, but his sentence was commuted by President James Madison.
+Hull was found guilty and sentenced to death, but his sentence was remitted by President James Madison.

 The British captured a considerable amount of munitions at Detroit including 2,500 muskets and bayonets, 500 rifles, 35 artillery pieces and 69 barrels of gunpowder.
 The muskets, bayonets and rifles were used to better equip Upper Canada's militia.
 Also taken were the colors of the 4th Infantry Regiment, and the armed brig Adams which was turned over to the Provincial Marine and renamed HMS Detroit.